JSKohli/Lexathon/README.md

 Contributors: Jaswin Kohli, Paarth Kapadia, Aahan Sawhney

 ### About
 Lexathon is a word game that we made as part of an academic group project for our Computer Architecture class.
+At present the game lacks user friendliness.
+I intend to make the interface slightly more intuitive.

 ### Instructions for installing and running Lexathon:
 * Download the zip file.
 Extract it's contents.